TUI GROUP INTERIM REPORT 9M FY2021 1 OCTOBER 2020 -17-

 DJ TUI GROUP INTERIM REPORT 9M FY2021 1 OCTOBER 2020 -17-

+Further, an amount of EUR116.5m (as at 30 September EUR116.5m) was deposited with a Belgian subsidiary without acknowledgement of debt by the Belgian tax authorities in financial year 2013 in respect of long-standing litigation over VAT refunds for the years 2001 to 2011.

-The remaining ?368.1m (as at 30 September ?155.4m) subject to restrictions relate to cash and cash equivalents to be deposited due to statutory or regulatory requirements mainly in order to secure customer deposits and credit card payables.
+The remaining EUR368.1m (as at 30 September EUR155.4m) subject to restrictions relate to cash and cash equivalents to be deposited due to statutory or regulatory requirements mainly in order to secure customer deposits and credit card payables.
 24. Reporting segments

 The segment data shown are based on regular internal reporting to the Executive Board.
 From FY 2020, the internationally more commonly used earnings measure "underlying EBIT" is used for value-based management.
 In FY 2020, underlying EBIT was adjusted for the earnings effect of IFRS16 ("adjusted EBIT [IAS17]") as part of internal reporting to facilitate comparability with the prior year.
 From the 2021 financial year, underlying EBIT (IFRS 16) is the segment performance indicator as defined by IFRS 8, the prior-year figures have been restated accordingly.